tweag/credential-helper/docs/lookup_chain.md

 Most helpers support lookup chains, unless specifically noted otherwise.
 When configuring the helper for a url, you can also define lookup chains.

-When reading sercrets from environment variables, the following options exist:
+When reading secrets from environment variables, the following options exist:

 - `.urls[].config.lookup_chain[].source`: `"env"` Source of the secret (environment variable)
 - `.urls[].config.lookup_chain[].name`: Name of the environment variable to read
 - `.urls[].config.lookup_chain[].binding`: Optional binding to a specific secret.
 If unspecified, it binds to the `"default"` secret.

-When reading sercrets from the system keyring, the following options exist:
+When reading secrets from the system keyring, the following options exist:

 - `.urls[].config.lookup_chain[].source`: `"kering"` Source of the secret (system keyring)
 - `.urls[].config.lookup_chain[].service`: Service name used to store the secret in the keyring.